 - Fry’s Family Foods Co. – An internationally available brand, this company offer a brilliant selection of plant-based meats, including but not limited to, chicken-style nuggets, pasties, pies, beef- and chicken-style pieces, sausage rolls, and meatballs.

-- Trader Joe’s – Carries their own brand of deli items, including soy chorizo and chicken-less strips.
+- Trader Joe’s – Carries their own brand of vegan deli items, including soy chorizo and chicken-less strips.
+You can use their “vegan” filter to find them.

 - Primal Strips – These make great samples for protein-hungry fitness fanatics!
 Primal Strips are a tasty and meaty plant-based snack.
 If your event venue restricts you to packaged foods only, these are a excellent option.